 - Research has shown that expecting employees to answer emails after hours can be detrimental.
-Instead of improving efficiency, emails after hours hurt job performance.
+Instead of improving efficiency, after-hours emails hurt job performance.

-- There is cause for concern with the "always on" culture.
+- There is cause for concern with the always-on culture.
 Health issues such as chronic stress and fatigue are linked to too many responsibilities after standard work hours.

 Dangers of always being readily available through email

 “Organizational expectations are the main culprit of individual inability to disconnect,” the authors wrote.
-“Even during the times when there are no actual emails to act upon, the mere norm of availability and the actual anticipation of work create a constant stressor that precludes an employee from work detachment.”
+“Even during the times when there are no actual emails to act upon, the mere norm of availability and the actual anticipation of work creates a constant stressor that precludes an employee from work detachment.”

 “Diminished work detachment due to email-related overload is not necessarily caused by the time spent on handling the work email, but instead is strongly tied to anticipatory stress caused by organizational expectations,” the authors wrote.